innomatica/notadata/docs/manual.md

 So you can enter infomation about the item you want to create.

 * Use comma to create multiple items at once.
-* Choose as many tags as it suits to your purpose
+* Choose as many tags as it suits your purpose
 * Tap the clock icon to set up a repeatable notification alarm

 ![](./res/bottom_sheet.png){: style="width:400px"}